rajamanohar9/simple-web-page-using-bootstrap/README.md

 step6:-Now use this cammand "npm install jquery@3.3.1 popper.js@1.12.9 --save" and click enter

+step7:-Now use this cammand "npm install font-awesome@4.7.0 --save" and click enter

+step8:-Now use this cammand "npm install bootstrap-social@5.1.1 --save" and click enter

-step 7:- Next, open package.json in your editor and modify it as shown below.
+step 9:- Next, open package.json in your editor and modify it as shown below.
 Note the addition of two lines, line 7 and line 9
 {
   "name": "git-test",
   "version": "1.0.0",